-Check the obstacle recognition at monthly intervals and if necessary, set it using an object with a height of 40 mm placed on the ground.
+▶ The obstacle recognition must be checked at monthly intervals and if necessary, set using an object with a height of 40 mm placed on the ground.

 If the door moves and there are persons or animals in the movement area, crushing and shearing injuries may be caused by the mechanism and safety edges of the door.